sjlu/blog/_posts/2012-04-28-using-codeigniter-migrations.md

 layout: post
 title: "Using CodeIgniter Migrations"
 description: ""
 category:
 tags: []
 ---
-{% include JB/setup %}

 ## About

 Migrations give you the ability keep your database across all environments the same without comprimising the data inside the database.
 Think it as a version control for your database schema.
 You should be doing this at all times especially when there are multiple developers so all developers don't need to worry about having the latest database table.